 Here in NYC, it’s a cinch to walk into the Essex Street Market and pick up a stack of soft corn tortillas for practically nothing.
 Corn husks for making tamales are just a couple of dollars for a hearty fistful.
 There’s baffling varieties of dried chilies.
 There’s exotic sauce brands.
 The papayas, fresh tomatillos and cactus paddles await your salad-making pleasure.

-Cheese quesadillas done up on the George Foreman grill seemed like a quick-and-easy winner for our slightly belated department holiday picnic this week, but I also wanted to try out something a little more ambitious.
+Cheese quesadillas done up on our George Foreman panini grill seemed like a quick-and-easy winner for our slightly belated department holiday picnic this week, but I also wanted to try out something a little more ambitious.

 Having been burned by an unfortunate barbecue sauce recipe over the weekend, I was a little recipe-shy, but this one was actually created by Nick Malgieri, the many-times-published pastry chef who created the curriculum at my cooking school.
 Since I love Santibañez’s instincts and I’ve had great success with all of Malgieri’s recipes, I figured I couldn’t lose.

-I've doubled the recipe and made a few tweaks — I just can't leave anything alone — but it's pretty close to the original.
-You might want to plan for a little loss.
+I’ve doubled the recipe and made a few tweaks — I just can’t leave anything alone — but it’s pretty close to the original.
+As always, with tamales, you can easily go vegetarian, dairy-free, gluten-free and vegan, and you may want to plan for one or two that don’t look as pretty.
 I had a couple of blowouts.
-The failed tamales were still edible... just not very pretty.
+These failed tamales are still edible… they’re just not the ones you want to give your guests.

 Speaking of which, I highly recommend a sauce or ice cream to serve with these.
 They’re quite tasty, but they’re sort of homely on their own.
 Cinnamon ice cream would make an outstanding addition.